 Our family stayed at the Grand Hyatt Kauai with our two children for 7 nights.
 The Grand Hyatt Kauai is the largest resort on the South Shore, offering families extensive dining options, an expansive pool area with a waterslide, salt water lagoon and lazy river, a weekly luau and daily activities around the resort.
 Adults will also find golf, spa, exercise classes, gym and adult-only pool.

-Costco Travel is Running a Hot Buy Travel Deal Right Now on the Grand Hyatt Kauai
+Costco Travel Package Deals on the Grand Hyatt Kauai

 - Five nights for the price of four